 So, which came first, metaphor or language?
 Even animal brains can (learn to) understand one natural phenomenon in terms of another phenomenon, either one they instinctively understand, or one they experienced through trial and error.
 Even without the capacity for language, wild animals can understand abstract metaphors.
 For example, a tiger may instinctively live by the metaphor Patience is Food.
 The patient hunter that does not scare off his prey has best chances of winning his kill.
 Herd animals may instinctively understand the metaphor Together is Better.
 Staying together provides herds better defense against predators.

-Therefore I believe that metaphors not only came before language, but that metaphors drove the evolution of language as a means to efficiently communicate them.
+Therefore I believe that metaphors not only came before language but that metaphors drove the evolution of language as a means to effectively communicate them.
 The ability to verbally express metaphors offers groups of individuals an exponential evolutionary advantage.
 Among other causes, the ability to communicate metaphors thus explains the success of Homo Sapiens.